 - Where is “work” happening?
 Many organizations are exploring hybrid work models in which employees have the flexibility to work at the office or remotely.

 - How do you define excellence in terms of collaboration?
 You may text and videoconference with team members regularly, but what VoIP services will make it easier to have rich conversations and brainstorm?

 2. Read reviews and customer stories

 When you’re downloading an app or finding a movie to watch, you might look up the average star rating or reviews it’s received from other consumers.
-Similarly, when you’re searching for a VoIP provider, read its reviews, testimonials, and customer stories.
+Similarly, when searching for a VoIP provider, read its reviews, testimonials, and customer stories.